cranemont/2022-network-project-team5/README.md

 VPNHelper::VPNHelper (Ipv4Address serverIp, Ipv4Address clientIp, uint32_t serverPort, uint32_t clientPort);
 ```

-Server IP and server port, and client port is necessary.
-When cipher key is not given, default value will be used.
+If cipher key is not given, default value will be used.
 There are other constructors with less parameters and you can assign those attributes with `VPNHelper::SetAttribute(std::string, const AttributeValue&)` later.

 There are six modifiable attributes.